By: Katherine Nguyen, Integrated Marketing Coordinator

 Think Outside the Box

 Social media is a place that encourages innovation and creativity.
 The last thing you want to do is limit yourself.
-Whether it’s coming up with a fun twist on an otherwise mundane promotional post or incorporating trending themes into your calendar, don’t be afraid to mix things up!
-Unique ideas are the basis upon which we thrive, so really make an effort to flex your creative muscles during the brainstorming process.
+Whether it’s coming up with a fun twist on an otherwise mundane promotional post or incorporating trending themes into your calendar, don’t be afraid to mix things up and make an effort to flex your creative muscles during the brainstorming process.

 During my time as an intern at MFG, I was tasked with developing new themes for Instagram stories.
 Although it took some time for me to finally nail them down, I found the challenge of brainstorming fresh ideas extremely rewarding.
 In the end, not only were people engaging with the posts, they were an achievement I felt proud of.